AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-This completes the operation of adding music to the uploaded a cappella song, with results similar to the above.
+This completes the operation of adding accompaniment to the uploaded a cappella song, with results similar to the above.

 ## Add Vocals Feature